 p.p.s.
 For a very funny take on men – written by a man – do pick up the book Dave Barry’s Complete Guide to Guys.
 It’s absolutely side-splitting!!
 His essay about men, women & horses is also pretty darn amusing!

 p.p.p.s.
-Just found this old post that also has some (somewhat irreverent) comments about the male of the species…
+Just came across this old post that also has some (pretty irreverent) comments about the male of the species…

 p.s. # 4 on Feb.
 16/14.
 I believe many men have lost their moral compass. & that it is usually women who locate/cement/promote the moral compass.
 Broad strokes here; always exceptions to every rule, of course.

 ‘Quote of the day’: “Instead of getting hard ourselves and trying to compete, women should try and give their best qualities to men – bring them softness, teach them how to cry.” – Joan Baez, b.
 1941, American singer & songwriter

 - “Change is a prerequisite for improvement.” – Thomas Guskey

 - “The past is never dead.
 It’s not even past.” – William Faulkner

 - “The Master’s tools will never dismantle the Master’s house.” – Audre Lourde

 - “I consider it a privilege to be at the side of an incredible, powerful woman who’s changing the world, while doing the same – without the need to compete, dominate, or submit.” – Avi Lewis, partner of Naomi Klein

 - “The best political, social, and spiritual work we can do is to withdraw the projection of our shadow onto others.” – Carl Jung